The RBGE Science Team consists of about 100 staff, students and volunteers, plus around 60 research associates.

 I am an ecologist.
 I use my research to understand how habitat management can offset negative impacts of global change.
 I work mostly on lichens, with a particular interest in woodland epiphytes.

 - Dr Neil Bell, Bryologist

-I am a bryologist specialising in phylogenetics, taxonomy and architectural evolution.
-Much of my research is focussed on quantifying, understanding and promoting the diversity of Scotland's globally important bryophyte flora.
+I am a bryologist specialising in phylogenetics, taxonomy and biodiversity.
+Much of my research is focussed on quantifying, understanding and promoting Scotland's globally important bryophyte flora.

 - Dr David Chamberlain, Research Associate Bryology